 But by taking part in the Next Generation Children’s Project at Addenbrooke’s, in which 300 critically ill babies had their whole human genome sequenced, doctors were not only able to pinpoint the gene which caused Millie-Mae’s illness, but precisely tailor her medication to help manage it better.

 By linking our knowledge of genomic sequencing with national health records, we will better understand how genetic health interacts with environmental factors — including education, socio-economics and behaviour — throughout a child’s whole life.

 We will then use this research to create a unique library capable of predicting and preventing diseases, and developing adaptive, personalised medicine.
-All before sharing the life changing lessons we learn across the globe, helping children and young people from the east of England and far beyond.
+All before sharing the life changing lessons we learn across the globe, helping children and young people aged 0-19, including those with cancer, from the east of England and far beyond.